lemmingapex/ProjectEuler/Problem2/README.md

 n = _F_to_i(3999999)/3_

-By using the above equations, a closed form can easily be written describing the sum of every third number, every even number, in the sequence up to n.
+By using the above equations, a closed form can easily be written describing the sum of every third number--every even number--in the sequence up to n.

 Run-time
 --------